mozilla/awsbox/doc/MAKE_AN_IMAGE.md

 ### 3. provision your server

-Using cdist, you can now provision the server you created in #1 above:
+Using cdist, you can now provision the server you created in #1 above.
+From the awsbox repo directory:

-    cdist-3.0.7/bin/cdist config -v -c .cdist <server ip>
+    /path/to/cdist-3.0.7/bin/cdist config -v -c .cdist <server public ip>

 ### 4. Create a new base image and update the AMI list